 The installation by SANAA (Kazuyo Sejima and Ryue Nishizawa) at Barcelona’s Mies van der Rohe Pavilion is simple, subtle, and surprising.
 And irreverent.

-A single curving wall comprising sheets of transparent acrylic winds around the pavilion’s interior, creating a nearly invisible circular space.
+A single curved partition out of sheets of transparent acrylic winds around the pavilion’s interior, creating a nearly invisible circular space.
 At first glance we might think of it as “Richard Serra Extra-Lite”, but in fact this work is not about its own material presence, but about subtly, playfully and irreverently distorting our perception of this most canonical of Modernist buildings.
-If the Mies Pavilion is already a play of reflections, this adds another, radically different, layer of reflection.
+If the Mies Pavilion is already a play of reflections, this adds another radically different layer of reflection.

 The plan of the installation is a very loosely formed spiral (the symbol of pataphysics), reminiscent of the kind of shape that is often gesticulated by means of a pointer over a map by coaches, war strategists or architects.
 The work has a sort of spontaneity to it, perhaps due to the flimsiness and imperfect joints of the acrylic sheets.
-It appears not to have been overly labored, perhaps not even designed.
+It appears not to have been overly laboured, perhaps not even designed.
 With those oh-so kawaii rabbit chairs in there as well, I wonder if the installation might not just be trying to tell us to “lighten up!”
 If so, then I wish to second that emotion.